jaanus/PlainOAuth/README.markdown

 * Fixed a double-encoding problem in OAuth authorization header.
 (Thanks Chris Burkhardt.)

 * Profile image upload example.
 Twitter returns a 200 OK response, but the image does not actually show up, possibly due to a bug in Twitter servers.
-See [this Twitter API discussion thread](http://groups.google.com/group/twitter-development-talk/browse_thread/thread/df7102654c3077be/163abfbdcd24b8bf) for updates.
+See [this](http://groups.google.com/group/twitter-development-talk/browse_thread/thread/bd560e9866081639) and [this](http://groups.google.com/group/twitter-development-talk/browse_thread/thread/df7102654c3077be) Twitter API discussion thread for updates.

 ### July 3, 2010